parthasarathy27/frontend-development-tutorial/README.md

 # HTML, CSS, and JavaScript Explained :-

 This repository contains the fundamental components of web development: HTML, CSS, and JavaScript.
-Below is a brief explanation of each part:
+Below is a brief explanation of each part:-

 ## HTML (Hypertext Markup Language)